 Against this background, the primary scope of the workshop is democracies (both new and old) experiencing elite–mass cleavages.
 It aims to answer the following series of questions:

 i) Why are we observing mass–elite cleavages in some democracies?

 ii) What are the impacts of these cleavages?

 iii) What are the ideal ways to conceptualise and measure mass and elite-level cleavages over time?

 Bringing together both junior and senior scholars, the workshop will adopt a strong comparative outlook, examining party politics beyond developed Anglo-European countries – for example, in Latin America, Central and Eastern Europe, Southeast and Northeast Asia.
 The works contributed will be either theoretical or empirical – or a combination thereof – and will address three specific groups of questions.
-Given that research on political cleavages has been an underexplored area in many new democracies, this workshop serves as a golden opportunity to maximise the full potential of GIGA’s four regional centres: the Institute of African Affairs, the Institute of Asian Studies, the Institute of Middle Eastern Studies, and the Institute of Latin American Studies.
+Given that research on political cleavages has been an underexplored area in many new democracies, this workshop serves as a golden opportunity to maximise the full potential of GIGA’s four regional centres: the Institute for African Affairs, the Institute for Asian Studies, the Institute of Middle Eastern Studies, and the Institute for Latin American Studies.